kyeap/tutorial-api-client/README.md

 ### cURL with Windows

 1. Download cURL e.g. from the [cURL project website](https://curl.haxx.se/download.html) to your computer.
-The [download wizard](https://curl.haxx.se/dlwiz/) will help you to pick the right version for your Windows.
+The [download wizard](https://curl.haxx.se/dlwiz/) will help you pick the right version for your Windows.
 2. Unpack the .zip file.
 3. Now there are two options how to run curl:
     1. (recommended) Add an *environment variable* to the path of *curl.exe* in order to directly address this executable by `curl` in the command line (e.g the path you saved curl to might be `C:\Program Files\curl\bin\curl.exe` - depends on curl distribution and storage path).
-        - In order to use cURL open the Windows command line and try the aedifion API with the examples below.
+        - In order to use cURL, open the Windows command line and try the aedifion API with the examples below.
-	2. Run curl directly form the folder you downloaded curl to:
+	2. Run curl directly form the folder you have downloaded curl to.
         - Open the Windows command line
         - change the working directory to the path you saved cURL to, e.g. `C:\Program Files\<path>\bin\curl.exe` while `<path>` depends on cURL distribution and storage path.
             - First change to the correct hard drive partition: e.g. `D:`